Revelutionary Artitude

 I get asked about my new work often, where it came from, how I learned it etc. The short answer is that fluid art is 1 part science, 2 parts art and 3 parts magic.
 Like any medium, if you have the tools and no training you can still make something happen.
 The skill comes from understanding color theory, and paint densities so you can plan where your colors fall.
 The magic comes from within.
 Your vision, your feelings, your soul has to show up on the canvas for it to be worth anything to anyone.

 What most folks don't know is where it came from - and the truth is it was an act of rebellion by a very well- known muralist, Mexican artist and activist, David Alfaro Siqueiros.
-Siquieros was a contemporary of other revolutionaries like Diego Rivera and Friday Khalo.
+Siquieros was a contemporary of other revolutionaries like Diego Rivera and Frida Khalo.

 Fluid Acrylic painting by Rosalie Rodriguez